Click the links below for help with drug and alcohol addiction in Cambridgeshire

 These exercises are related to musical concepts such as rhythm, tonality and melody.

-Clients receiving equine therapy can learn about their communication style through interacting with a horse, the therapist will guide your interaction and be able to assess your interaction style by the way the horse reacts to you.
+Clients receiving equine therapy in Cambridgeshire can learn about their communication style through interacting with a horse, the therapist will guide your interaction and be able to assess your interaction style by the way the horse reacts to you.

 Equine therapy has helped people improve their relationships, control stress and anger, and develop empathy for others.